mldnfaqih99/Test_Web_Dev_R17_Group/README.md

 - **Clone This Repository**
 - **Install Composer (composer install) #run in command line**
 - **Create .env file #by .env.example**
-- **Connection to u're Database and create database by file sql in this repository**
+- **Connection to u're Database and create database by file sql (create database) in this repository**
 - **Migrate schema table (composer migrate) #run in command line**

 ## How to Running